sfaber34/viem-get-block-number-tutorial/README.md

 });
 ```

 ➕ Next, let's add a function that uses the viem [`getBlockNumber()`](https://viem.sh/docs/actions/public/getBlockNumber) [public action](https://viem.sh/docs/actions/public/introduction) to get the block number from our local node and print it to the console.
-The `catch (error)` should help out with debugging information if something happens to go wrong.
+The `catch (error)` statement will help out by printing debugging information if something happens to go wrong.

 ```js
 async function getBlockNumber() {